Syamsuar

-Syamsuar (born 8 June 1954) is an Indonesian politician who is the Governor of Riau.
-He has served in the post since 2019, and had previously served as Regent of Siak Regency between 2011 and 2019.
+Syamsuar (born 8 June 1954) is an Indonesian politician who served as the Governor of Riau from 2019 until 2023.
+He previously served as Regent of Siak Regency between 2011 and 2019.

 Early life

 Syamsuar was born on 8 June 1954 in the village of Jumrah, today in Rimba Melintang district of Rokan Hilir Regency, Riau, as the second son of Wahi Abdullah and Rahimah.
 His father farmed rice and rubber.
 He entered elementary school in his home village, before moving to Bagansiapiapi for middle school and Bengkalis for his high school, graduating in 1972.

 Career

 After graduating from high school, he moved to Sawahlunto to work there at a coal mine.
 After three years, he moved to Bengkalis and became a contract worker for the local government.
 While in Bengkalis, he went to a government academy, being accepted as a civil servant in 1987 and later obtaining a bachelor's degree in 1990 from the University of North Sumatra.
 He rose up the ranks between 1987 and 1996, and he had been appointed district head of Siak by 1996 and then of West Tanjung Pinang in 2000.
 By 2001, he had become the deputy regent of Siak Regency.
 In 2006, he ran in the regency election as the regent candidate, but was defeated by incumbent Arwin AS.
-During this period, he obtained his masters degree from Riau University in 2005.
+During this period, he obtained his master's degree from Riau University in 2005.

 After the election loss, Syamsuar worked in the provincial government of Riau, becoming the secretary of the provincial election commission in 2008, provincial inspector in 2010, and then acting regent of Meranti Islands Regency.
 He took part in Siak regency's election again in 2011, this time winning with 38 percent of the votes (in a four-candidate race).
 He would be reelected in 2016 with 59.6% of votes.